 Sarah Mallett is an associate in the White Collar Criminal Defense, Antitrust, Securities Class Action Defense and Shareholder Litigation Practice Groups in the Dallas office of Haynes and Boone, LLP.
-Her practice focuses on complex civil litigation, class action and securities litigation, SEC enforcement defense, internal corporate investigations, and representation of companies and individuals facing government investigation.
+Her practice focuses on class action and securities litigation, SEC enforcement defense, internal corporate investigations, and representation of companies and individuals facing government investigation.

 Before joining Haynes and Boone, Sarah served as a judicial intern to Magistrate Judge Irma C. Ramirez of the U.S. District Court for the Northern District of Texas.

 - Defense of officers of a broker-dealer in an SEC investigation of alleged short-selling and stock lending violations.